thomasjpfan/docker-scaler/docs/service-scale.md

 ## Deploying Instrumented Service

 The [go-demo](https://github.com/vfarcic/go-demo) service already exposes response time metrics with labels for *Docker Flow Monitor* to scrape.
-We can deploy the service to be scaled based on the response time metrics:
+We deploy the service to be scaled based on the response time metrics:

 ```bash
 docker stack deploy \